 Volunteering on Anglesey

-If you’ve been thinking about volunteering or have been contemplating your resolution to do something different in 2020, why not consider volunteering with the National Trust at Plas Newydd House and Garden or at one of our other outdoor sites across Anglesey and Glan Faenol?
+If you’ve been thinking about volunteering or have been contemplating your resolution to do something different in 2021, why not consider volunteering with the National Trust at Plas Newydd House and Garden.

 Get that feel-good factor

 - Volunteering has been linked with increased levels of happiness and decreased depression.

 - People who volunteer report physical, mental, and emotional health benefits.

 - Volunteers help create and support healthy communities.
 Our volunteers have recently been helping at takeover days, where local schools have joined us as gardeners for the day.